JD-P/minihf/README.md

 browser.
 You can change which models you're using in the `minihf_infer.py` file.
 Later on we'll add a configuration file to change these settings.

-To start the server yourself on subsequent logins use the command:
+To start the server yourself on subsequent logins use the commands:

 ```
+cd minihf
+source env_minihf/bin/activate
 flask --app minihf_infer run
 ```